hafizflow/cover_page/README.md

-# cover_page_new

-An app that makes the lab report and assignment cover page-making process easy.

 ## 📘 Cover Crafter
 Cover Crafter is a Flutter-based mobile application designed to help students effortlessly create beautiful and professional university assignment and lab report cover pages in seconds.